 I am a professor of Music and South Asian Studies at Harvard University who conducts ethnomusicological field research on the musical traditions, languages and cultures of South, Central and West Asia.
 This site contains materials such as audio/video recordings and photographs aimed at those broadly interested in these regions.
 For scholars and students, this site also provides descriptions of my research areas, summaries of the concepts I’ve developed over the course of my career, access to my publications, as well as media annotations, bibliographies, syllabi, and dictionaries.

 Using the Oxus river as a topos, the film Two Poets and a River explores themes of love and loss through the lives and musical poetry of the two most prominent and innovative Wakhi musicians in Central and South Asia: Qurbonsho in Tajikistan and Daulatsho in Afghanistan.
 These two poet-singers share a common language, faith, and family network and yet remain separated by vicissitudes of the 19th c.
 Great Game in Central Asia.
-The specific condition of being separated by a river in the region has been the basis for poetry about the feeling of separation (firāq) in Persian and Wakhi poetry more generally and thereby grounds the poets’ discussions of love and loss in their own lives as well as in their musical arts.
-Richard K. Wolf shot and produced the film over 2.5 years (2012-2020) with the editorial collaboration of both Qurbonsho and Daulatsho, who narrate the film in Wakhi, Tajik and Dari.
+The condition of being separated by a river evokes the feeling of separation (firāq) and grounds the poets’ discussions of love and loss in their own lives as well as in their musical arts.
+Richard K. Wolf shot and produced the film over 2.5 years (2012-2024) with the editorial collaboration of both Qurbonsho and Daulatsho, who narrate the film in Wakhi, Tajik and Dari.
+The film and soundtrack are distributed by Documentary Educational Resources.

 This is an ‘urs (Ar: “wedding”) commemorating the death day of Shah Husain (1539–1600), one of the most celebrated mystical poets of the Panjab.
 Known for his ecstatic dancing in red (lāl) garb and love for a Brahman boy named Mādho, this Sufi saint is popularly called Mādholāl Husain.
 Shah Husain is also famous for a type of poetry, called “kafi,” which treats complex symbolic themes of love, eroticism, and devotion in a compact form.
 I videotaped scenes of this ‘urs in 1997 while sitting in a banyan tree, my videocamera literally beginning to disintegrate as I taped (some of this is visible in the images).
 I edited together short clips to bring out themes of interest to me and brought the video back to the shrine 5 years later for feedback interviews with mendicants and ordinary shrine-goers.
 The results of this process as well as further details regarding the saint and the celebration are published in my article, The Poetics of Sufi Practice (2006).